Mobile first indexing

 We understand this is an important shift in our indexing and it’s one we take seriously.
 We’ll continue to carefully experiment over the coming months on a small scale and we’ll ramp up this change when we’re confident that we have a great user experience.

-Well, Google have done ramping it up and are implementing it in full from Jan 2017.
+Well, Google have been implementing it since Jan 2017.

 What this means for you is that :-